-Knead the dough for about 50 strokes.
+Knead the dough for about fifty strokes.
 Cover the bowl with a damp cotton towel and let the dough rest for about 30 minutes to allow the gluten to develop.

 Finally, scoop up a handful of dough and rinse it under running water.
 Set aside each rinsed gluten piece in a strainer to drain.
 Repeat the process.

-There are two ways to continue in the cooking of gluten.
+There are two ways to continue cooking gluten.